-PSYC 155 The Physiology and Pharmacology of Psychoactive Drugs (3)
+PSYC 155 The Physiology and Pharmacology of Psychoactive Drugs

-Note: Cross listed as SOC 155/AODS 155
+3 hours lecture Note: Cross listed as SOC 155/AODS 155 Transfer acceptability: CSU

 This course will examine how psychoactive drugs affect the nervous system.
 Ways of classifying drugs will be identified including the processes of physical and psychological dependence, tolerance, withdrawal, and genetic predispositions.
 Temporary and long-term affective, behavioral, cognitive, biological, and social consequences of psychoactive drug use will be explored, including disorders such as Korsakoff's syndrome and other nutritional deficiencies.